 Trapped emotions trigger tension and irritability, and can also result in physical symptoms.
-That’s because if we don’t give our emotion an outlet, they will find some other way of coming to the forefront, which is often some physical problem or another mental issue.
+That’s because if we don’t give our emotions an outlet, they'll find some other way of coming out to the forefront, which is often through some physical problem or another mental issue.

 If you are unable to express your emotions, then there is perhaps something you need to work through form your past, and seeing a therapist or mental health professional could be helpful to get you started.

 What are some popular ways to express emotions?

 Keeping yourself organized is another important lifestyle change for reducing anxiety.